RouHim/beammp-container-image/README.md

 ### Server interaction

-To connect to the interactive game server console, you can to start the server in the detached (docker / -compose `-d` flag) mode.
+To connect to the interactive game server console, you need to start the server in detached (docker / -compose `-d` flag) mode.
 Then run the following command to attach to the server console: